JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present \system, a novel joint semantic feature encoding and transmission framework for CP that maximizes every transmitted bit's contribution to the final task accuracy.
-By jointly training a semantic sparse encoder and a lightweight Feature Utility Estimator via a differentiable scheduler, \system learns to extract and select only essential, non-redundant data.
-This enables a provably optimal top-1 policy at inference that eliminates cross-agent redundancy and achieves a scalable $\mathcal{O}(1)$ communication cost.
-Our experiments on OPV2V and DAIR-V2X demonstrate SOTA accuracy with up to over $500\times$ bandwidth reduction.
+\textbf{Conclusion.} We present \system, a joint semantic feature encoding and transmission framework for cooperative perception that maximizes every transmitted bit's contribution to the downstream task.
+By jointly training a sparse semantic encoder and a lightweight Feature Utility Estimator via a differentiable scheduler, \system extracts and selects only essential, non-redundant data.
+The resulting top-1 scheduling policy---optimal under the learned utility proxy---eliminates cross-agent redundancy and bounds the data-channel cost to $\mathcal{O}(1)$ with respect to the number of agents.
+Experiments on OPV2V and DAIR-V2X demonstrate state-of-the-art accuracy with over $20$--$500{\times}$ bandwidth reduction and strong robustness to localization noise and communication delay.\looseness=-1

-There are several promising directions for future work.
-First, as \system adopts the index-based encoding to convert sparsely encoded features to bits, we will further push the limit of \system's bandwidth efficiency by integrating traditional lossless source coding methods such as entropy coding~\cite{storer1988data}.
-Second, we will also extend \system with joint semantic source and channel coding to deal with unreliable channel conditions.
-Third, we will study the impact of different sensor modalities and feature cell granularities on the accuracy-bandwidth tradeoff, and explore novel fusion networks that can leverage, rather than suffer from, redundancy.
-Finally, we will study practical V2X-based CP system design, robustness to communication failures or packet losses, and end-to-end goal-oriented CP systems for autonomous driving.